Non-stop flights to Manila (MNL)

 Philippine Airlines, Cebu Pacific and AirAsia have a significant network of flights from South-Eastern Asia to Manila.

-AirAsia: year-round flights from Kota Kinabalu (BKI), seasonal flights from Kuala Lumpur (KUL), year-round flights from Bacolod City (BCD), Cagayan de Oro City (CGY), Caticlan (MPH), Cebu (CEB), Davao City (DVO), Iloilo City (ILO), Kalibo (KLO), Puerto Princesa (PPS), Roxas, Capiz (RXS), Tacloban (TAC), Tagbilaran (TAG) and Bangkok (Don Muang) (DMK).
+AirAsia: year-round flights from Kota Kinabalu (BKI), Kuala Lumpur (KUL), Bacolod City (BCD), Cagayan de Oro City (CGY), Caticlan (MPH), Cebu (CEB), Iloilo City (ILO), Kalibo (KLO), Puerto Princesa (PPS), Roxas, Capiz (RXS), Tacloban (TAC), Tagbilaran (TAG), Bangkok (Don Muang) (DMK), seasonal flights from Da Nang (DAD) and Hanoi (HAN).

 AirAsia: year-round flights from Kuala Lumpur (KUL).